 About the Author

-Ron Pye, founder of IQ Management, brings over 30 years of music industry experience, including an MA in Music Industry Studies from the University of Liverpool.
-I’ve managed artist development for UK independent musicians across electronic, indie, hip-hop, and alternative genres.
-From first release through to a sustainable full-time income, I’ve covered all the bases.
+Ron Pye, founder of IQ Artist Management, brings over 30 years of music industry experience and an MA in Music Industry Studies (distinction) from the University of Liverpool.
+I’ve personally managed 15+ UK independent musicians across electronic, indie, hip-hop, and alternative genres from first release through to sustainable full-time income, with three artists achieving £50,000+ annual earnings from music alone.

-We maintain absolutely zero financial relationships with any tools or services mentioned here.
-This advice comes from direct management work and industry research from Music Business Worldwide and the BPI.
+I’m currently planning research into sustainable career development models for independent artists, building on academic research and three decades of hands-on management experience.
+We maintain zero financial relationships with any tools or services mentioned here, this advice comes from direct client work and industry research from Music Business Worldwide, the BPI and UK Music.

 Section 1: Artist Career Development Implementation Framework